37 Most Lucrative Small Business Ideas in Nigeria (2023)

 Snail farming is a lucrative small-scale business with a high demand for snails in Nigeria.
 Snails are consumed in large quantities, with the country alone consuming about 7.5 million kilograms of snails annually.

-Starting a snail farm is relatively easy and requires minimal investment.
-You can start with a small number of snails and gradually expand your business as they reproduce.
+Starting this business is relatively easy and requires minimal investment.
+You can begin by selling a small number of snails and gradually expand your business as they reproduce.
 With the right housing and feeding conditions, snail farming can be combined with a regular job, making it a flexible and profitable business to get started selling snails.

 13. Sports Viewing Center Business